carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 T - Cheap general purpose (think T2 Micro)
 D - Density
 R - RAM
-M - Main choice for general pupose apps
+M - Main choice for general purpose apps
 C - Compute
 P - Graphics (think Pictures)
 X - Extreme Memory
 Z - Extreme Memory and CPU

 ### EBS
-_A virtual disk in the cloud that the virtual servers run off._
+_A virtual disk in the cloud that the virtual servers run off of._

 Allows you to create storage volumes and attach them to EC3 instances.
-Once attached, you can create a file system on top of these volumes, run a database, or use them in any other way you would use a block device.
+Once attached, you can create a file system on top of those volumes, run a database, or use them in any other way you would use a block device.

 Placed in an Availability Zone (same one as the EC2 instance), where they are automatically replicated for protection from the failure of a single component.

-Types (of virutal disks in the cloud):
+Types (of virtual disks in the cloud):
 1. SSD
 	- General Purpose SSD (GP2)
 	- Provisioned IOPS SSD (IO1)